History (European TV channel): Other International Territories

+Like with the UK channel, the International networks were rebranded in November 2008. and the high-definition channel became History HD.

+A+E Networks EMEA was renamed Hearst Networks EMEA on 12 September 2024.

 History Channel Iberia (Spain and Portugal)

-Since 1996, History has been distributed under the name Canal de Historia—and, more recently, História—in Spain and Portugal by AMC Networks International Southern Europe in a joint venture with A&E Networks (owner of History).
+Since 1998, History has been distributed under the name Canal Historia—and, more recently, Historia—in Spain and Portugal by AMC Networks International Southern Europe in a joint venture with A&E Networks (owner of History), called The History Channel Iberia.
 The channel has Spanish and Portuguese feeds with dubbed English programs and locally produced programming.
+On 14 June 2021 AMC Networks acquires full ownership of its Spanish channels, including Canal Historia.

-História is available in Spain on Movistar+, cable networks (Telecable, R, Euskaltel), IPTV providers (Vodafone, Orange TV) and streaming media (TotalChannel).
+Canal Historia is available in Spain on Movistar+, cable networks (Telecable, R, Euskaltel), IPTV providers (Vodafone, Orange TV) and streaming media (TotalChannel).
 Historia HD became available in Spain on 3 November 2015.
 In Portugal, História is available through cable providers (NOS, Cabovisão) and IPTV (MEO, Vodafone).